HMS Porcupine (1777): French Revolutionary Wars

 On 20 March 1796 Porcupine captured the French privateer Coureur.
 Porcupine was about 3 or 4 league south southwest of the Lizard when the revenue cutter Fox informed Porcupine that a French privateer had just captured an English brig.
 Porcupine set out in chase and quickly recaptured Diamon, of Aberdeen, George Killer, master.
 Draper sent a prize crew aboard with orders to take Diamon into the nearest port, and then set out after the privateer.
 The privateer put on such a press of sail that she lost her maintopmast, which enabled Porcupine to come up.
 Coureur, of 144 tons (bm), was pierced for 14 guns but only carried eight.
 She and her crew of 80 men had left Saint-Malo the day before.
 In addition to the brig Coureur had captured, Coureur was in chase of another merchant ship as Porcupine came on the scene, and there were other merchant vessels in sight as well that the privateer might have taken.

-Between November to December 1796 Porcupine captured the Spanish vessels La Merced, St Ignacio, Nostra Senora de la Rigla, Monserrat, Trinidad, and Santa Eulatia.
+Between November and December 1796 Porcupine captured the Spanish vessels La Merced, St Ignacio, Nostra Senora de la Rigla, Monserrat, Trinidad, and Santa Eulatia.

 In July 1797 Captain Charles Pater replaced Draper.
 Pater sailed her to Halifax, Nova Scotia, the next month.

 Captain Andrew Evans assumed command in October 1798.
 Porcupine and St Albans shared in the capture on 8 November of the brig Molly.

 Porcupine returned from Halifax on 15 December 1800 having escorted the merchant ships America and Diamond.
 Porcupine was carrying Commissioner Duncan, whom she landed at Plymouth.

 On 6 April 1801 Porcupine left Portsmouth as one of the escorts for a convoy to the West Indies.
 She returned on 22 September 1802; she was paid off on 13 October at Plymouth and laid up in ordinary.